tarwn/lessthandot-hugo/blogs/content/posts/2008-12-12-extracting-numbers-with-sql-server.md

 <span style="color:blue;">2.1 miles<br /> 4 miles<br /> Approximately 6.5 miles<br /> 3.9<br /> 7.2miles</span>

 Suppose we wanted to extract just the numeric portion of the text.
 How would we do this?
 My first reaction was to use PatIndex to find the first non-numeric character.
-Unfortunately, this won’t work because of the 3rd row (Approximately 6.5 miles).
+Unfortunately, this won't work because of the 3rd row (Approximately 6.5 miles).
 Then, I thought about CharIndex, knowing there is an optional 3rd parameter that allows us to pick the starting location for the search.
-Unfortunately, CharIndex doesn’t allow pattern matching, and PatIndex doesn’t accommodate starting somewhere other than the beginning.
+Unfortunately, CharIndex doesn't allow pattern matching, and PatIndex doesn't accommodate starting somewhere other than the beginning.

 How do we do this?
-Well… it get’s tricky.
+Well... it get's tricky.

 The first thing we need to do is to find the character that is a number.
 For this, we can use PatIndex: